-Through our work we will see evidence of six key outcomes pictured here.
-All of our projects, investments and events are designed to contribute towards these intended outcomes.
+Through the Resilience Shift's work we will see evidence of six key outcomes pictured here.
+All of the projects, investments and events are designed to contribute towards these intended outcomes.

 The Resilience Shift was set up in 2016 to address recommendations set out in the Lloyd's Register Foundation’s Foresight review of resilience engineering to improve the resilience of critical infrastructure.

-During our first year, we set our direction using a number of activities to help inform our choices, testing everything rigorously along the way.
-Those most promising ideas were turned into our first round of projects and in year two, we have been further putting theory into practice.
+During its first year, it set the direction using a number of activities to help inform choices, testing everything rigorously along the way.
+Those most promising ideas were turned into a first round of projects and in year two, in further putting theory into practice.

 Understanding the Landscape

-Last year, as part of our work to set up the Resilience Shift, we undertook a series of one-to-one interviews, focus group sessions and a global survey with Arup members.
-We have brought together the many diverse and informative responses into this report which collates findings from consultations (surveys, interviews and focus groups), reviews and desk studies, in order to define the ‘baseline’ of critical infrastructure resilience in practice.
+As part of the agenda-setting work of the Resilience Shift, the initiative undertook a series of one-to-one interviews, focus group sessions and a global survey with Arup members.
+It has brought together the many diverse and informative responses into this report which collates findings from consultations (surveys, interviews and focus groups), reviews and desk studies, in order to define the ‘baseline’ of critical infrastructure resilience in practice.

-This poster summarises our vision, impacts, outcomes and activities.
+This poster summarises the Resilience Shift's vision, impacts, outcomes and activities.

-This presentation provides an overview of our programme.
-You can find more presentation packs on our slideshare site.
+This presentation provides an overview of the Resilience Shift programme.
+You can find more presentation packs on this slideshare site.

-Resilience value is a core concept for our programme.
+Resilience value is a core concept for the Resilience Shift.
 The value chain is a simple tool for understanding resilience value.
-We ensure that our projects consider each stakeholder in the value chain to build greater value overall.
+All Resilience Shift projects consider each stakeholder in the value chain to build greater value overall.

 There are several different ways in which external organisations can collaborate with the Resilience Shift programme, that include vendor, fully-funded or partially-funded grantee, partner, or equity partner.
 We want to work with a wide range of collaborators across our projects, events and investments.
-At the end of year two we have over 30 grantees.
+At the end of year two there are over 35 grantees.